cwbit/cakephp-docker/README.md

     ],
 ```

+To change these defaults edit the `docker-compose.yml` file under `myapp-mysql`'s `environment` section.

 ## Now, how to run `bin/cake` and `mysql`

 Now that you're running stuff in containers you need to access the code a little differently

-You can run things like `composer` on your host, but if you want to run `bin/cake` or use MySQL from commandline you just need to connect into the container first
+You can run things like `composer` on your host, but if you want to run `bin/cake` or use MySQL from commandline you just need to connect into the appropriate container first

 **access your php server**